 “We share our sales numbers and production stats with all of our employees. nd when times are tough and sales are low, or production is rough, we share our plan on how we’ll get through it."

-- Brett Bowden, Printed Threads
+- Brett Bowden, owner at Printed Threads

 Communication is also a big part of earning your employees’ trust.
 “Shop owners and managers should step up as leaders with clear communication,” Bowden says.
-“We share our sales numbers and production stats with all of our employees. nd when times are tough and sales are low, or production is rough, we share our plan on how we’ll get through it.
+“We share our sales numbers and production stats with all of our employees.
+And when times are tough and sales are low, or production is rough, we share our plan on how we’ll get through it.
 Everyone wants to know that there’s a plan.”

 3. Build Your System